 To take part in the iRacing Spa 24 Hours, you only need to reach a D-level road racing license.
 Bear in mind though that you need a safety rating level of at least 4.0 if at D level, while the SR level of those ranked C or above is irrelevant.

-- This could mean that if three high-rated A-class racers team up with a lower-rated D-class pilot, the lower-rated pilot will likely have to take on the very best in the top split
+The license you have doesn’t determine which split you are placed in, this will instead be sorted out by your total road racing iRating.
+This could mean that if three high-rated A-class racers team up with a lower-rated D-class pilot, the lower-rated pilot will likely have to take on the very best in the top split

 - Speed has no bearing on how clean a driver races, so just because they possess a strong iRating, don’t assume they have a high level of racecraft